-- Type Type is used as a way to categorize Stories.
+Type is used as a way to categorize Stories.
 Available Story Types include: User Story, Technical To Do, Epic, Theme, or Defect.
-For more information, see Story Types. - Priority Priority is a list of values that includes the following: Must Have, Should Have, Could Have, Or Won't Have. - Points Indicates the number of Story Points it is estimated to take to complete the Story. - Owner Indicates who is responsible for Story. - Release This is the name of any of the Releases defined in the Project.
+For more information, see Story Types.

+Priority Priority is a list of values that includes the following: Must Have, Should Have, Could Have, or Won't Have.

+Points Indicates the number of Story Points it is estimated to take to complete the Story.

+Release This is the name of any of the Releases defined in the Project.
 You can normally double-click to edit and then select any of the available Releases.